crosshatch/server/OVERVIEW.md

 subject, theme, or lesson plan.
 Admins can also enable the generation of interactive passages, which can engage readers with quizzes, character dialogues and other elements.
 For instance, a math teacher might create a story where students embark on a vivid adventure through Middle Earth, solving math equations to advance the quest.
-This same approach can be applied to both non-interactive modes and to other environments, such as that of home; a parent, for example, could generate a bedtime story to help their child cope with the emotional challenges of having a new sibling, reframing the experience positively and highlighting the long-term joys of family.
+This approach to teaching extends beyond just the classroom.
+For example, a parent might create a bedtime story to help their child cope with the emotional challenges of having a new sibling, reframing the experience positively and highlighting the long-term joys of family.
 By fostering a strong connection to the story and its characters, readers are more likely to internalize the intended messages.

 Crosshatch also provides real-time insights, allowing admins to track progress in areas like reading comprehension, problem-solving and emotional health.
 This uniquely positions Crosshatch to meet the